tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

- this is my readme for redirectionn scriptts a scrpit that displays a confused smiley
+ this is a script that display  the content of the /etc/psswd